 Gua-gua transit

 At this point I had enough walking so we hopped on a gua-gua to take an impromptu tour of the city.
 These are great little buses that drive a set route around town.
 You just wave one down when you see it (and they come by very often) and hop on.
-Sometimes it can be crowded, but there is always a seat and they are inexpensive to ride; about 15-2
+Sometimes it can be crowded, but there is always a seat and they are inexpensive to ride; about 15-20 pesos to go a couple of miles.
+When you want off, you just yell at the 'conductor' and he bangs on the side of the bus or mini-van to let the driver know to stop.
+It's fun and the best way to get around.

 Our first conductor (in the photo with the glasses) was so funny...and he yelled at all the girls to hop on his bus....and when we got off and paid with a $50 peso note and waited he turned around and said to the driver "these $@#@ Americanos want some !@#ing change".
 We winked at him, told him we were Canadian, and let him keep the whole thing and he smiled so much.
 The only way to travel is by gua-gua....

-which is a pretty good bakery with a restaurant and take-out deli.
+On the way back we stopped at the Pan Villar Pandecera, which is a pretty good bakery with a restaurant and take-out deli.
 This is middle-class Domincan territory and the food is pretty good.
 We loaded up on food for the hotel (I really like rice pudding) and came back here the next day for lunch.

 We went back to the hotel to check on our clothes that we had hung up in the our hotel courtyard.
 That night it was really busy out, Duarte park was really hopping, and we just chilled out with some beers in the park and made it an early night....
 This is not a photo of the park, but it is our "courtyard" at the Hostal Mundial.